alexander-jackson/blackboards/README.md

 ## Dependencies

-Blackboards runs on the nightly version of Rust and requires `sqlite3` to be installed currently.
+Blackboards runs on the nightly version of Rust and requires `postgresql` to be installed currently.
+The database itself is managed with `sqlx-cli` so this should be installed too.

-Rust can be installed from `https://www.rust-lang.org/learn/get-started`, at which point you can run `rustup default nightly` to get the latest nightly compiler.
+Rust can be installed from `https://www.rust-lang.org/learn/get-started`.
+You can then swap to the nightly version using `rustup override set nightly` for this project. `sqlx-cli` can then be installed with `cargo install sqlx-cli --no-default-features --features postgres`.

 ## Usage